 TT: Awesome!
-Tell us about this recent Greenland and arctic expedition.
+Tell us about this funded Greenland and Arctic expedition.

 TT: WOW!
-How did you find and fund this travel opportunity?
+How did you find and fund this National Geographic Grosvenor Fellowship?

 TT: Love it!
-Tell us moments from your travels that were particularly powerful, interesting, or funny.
+Tell us moments from your Arctic fellowship that was particularly powerful.

 A few of us jumped into the water above the Arctic circle which was referred to as “polar plunging”.
 It was very cold!
 The ship’s crew joked that if we did the same in Antarctica, then we could call ourselves bi-polar plungers.
 I think this might be my new, most fun, goal in life!